Statistics Netherlands

 Statistics Netherlands, founded in 1899, is a Dutch governmental institution that gathers statistical information about the Netherlands.
 In Dutch it is known as the Centraal Bureau voor de Statistiek (Central Agency for Statistics), often abbreviated to CBS.
 It is located in The Hague and Heerlen.
-Since 3 January 2004, Statistics Netherlands has been a self-standing organisation, or quango.
-Its independent status in law guarantees the reliable collection and dissemination of information supporting public debate, policy development and decision-making.
+Since 3 January 2004, Statistics Netherlands has been an independent public body, or quango.
+Its independent legal status enables the reliable collection and dissemination of information to support public debate, policy development and decision-making.

-The CBS collects statistical information about, amongst others:
+CBS collects statistical information on themes such as: